deniszykov/commandline/README.md

 myapp.exe SayHello --names Mike Jake
 #>Hello Mike, Jake!
 ```
-Unfortunately an list parameter can be only named, I will revisit it in future :)
+Parameter accepting multiple values can be only named.

 ### Optional parameters
 You can make any parameter optional by specifying default value.